 NOTE: GetDataElement is not for use in Axiom forms.
 If you want users to be able to select values from within an Axiom form, you can use the Combo Box component or a Formatted Grid component (Select tag).
-For more information, see the Axiom Forms and Dashboards Guide.

 GetDataElement("DisplayText", "TableColumn", "TargetCell", "Filter", "AdditionalColumns", "UseDataSource", "HideKey")